mdrizwan7/gitTutorial/README.md

 #To remove or delete a git repository
 $ rm -rf .git

-#To clone a remote git repository from GitHub
+#To clone a remote git repository from GitHub/Any
 $ git clone <url>

 #To paste in git bash terminal shortcut : { Shift+Insert }

-#You can view all of your settings and where they are coming from using:
+#You can view all of your settings and where they are using:
 $ git config --list --show-origin
+//To view only settings
+$ git config --list

-#Git help commands
+#git help commands
+$ git <command> -h
+//for ex:
-$ git config -h 	// a quick refresher
+$ git config -h || $ git config -help	// a quick refresher
+$ git config --help  // open a manual page for that command

 #if you need to ignore some files from getting tracked
 //1. create .gitignore